 - Gross hematuria

-3. In a child with fixed proteinuria, if microscopic examination of urine shows presence of eosinophils, which of the following is most possible diagnosis?
+3. In a child with fixed proteinuria, if microscopic examination of urine shows a presence of eosinophils, which of the following is the most possible diagnosis?

 - Minimal change nephrotic syndrome